Kansas Auto Accidents: Wrongful Death

 Topeka Personal Injury Lawyer: Wrongful Death

-Few things can be as devastating as the loss of life, particularly when you realized that life was loss because of someone’s carelessness.
-We understand.
+Few things can be as devastating as the loss of life, particularly when you realized that life was lost because of someone’s carelessness.
 It’s important that you have a lawyer who understands.
 There are two parts to handling the wrongful death claim.
-First and foremost you want to contact an individual you know shares your compassion.
-We know and understand and walk with you in this difficult time.
+First and foremost, you want to contact an individual you know shares your compassion.
+We know, understand, and walk with you in this difficult time.
 You also need an aggressive attorney handling the legal details while you grieve.
 Because of the potentially high jury verdicts insurance companies defend these cases in a very aggressive manner.
-And while you need someone who is sensitive to your grieving you also need a strong advocate at this critical time for you and your family.
+While you need someone who is sensitive to your grieving, you also need a strong advocate at this critical time for you and your family.

 (1) Nonpecuniary damages;

 (2) expenses for the care of the deceased caused by the injury; and

 (3) pecuniary damages other than those itemized under subsection (c)(2).

 Where applicable, the amounts shall be further itemized by the trier of fact to reflect those amounts awarded for injuries and losses sustained to date and those awarded for injuries and losses reasonably expected to be sustained in the future.

 In any wrongful death action, the trial court shall instruct the jury only on those items of damage upon which there is some evidence to base an award.
 Damages may be recovered for, but are not limited to: